-Direct Volume Rendering is known as a powerful technique to visualize complex structures within three-dimensional data.
-Its main advantage, compared to standard 3D surface rendering, is the ability to perform translucent rendering in order to provide more information about spatial relationships of different structures.
-In general 3D visualization helps to understand patient's pathological conditions, improves surgical planning, and is a big aid in medical education.
-However, a typical data size of today's clinical routine is about 512x512x1024 (16 bit CT data) and will increase dramatically in the near future.
-This presents a challenge to current rendering architectures and techniques.
+IEEE Symposium on Volume Visualization and Graphics 2004 October 11-12, Austin, Texas, USA 0-7803-8781-3/04/\$20.00 ©2004 IEEE visualization helps to understand patient's pathological conditions, improves surgical planning, and is a big aid in medical education.
+A typical data size of today's clinical routine is up to 512x512x512.
+However, some examinations, such as peripheral CT angiography run-offs, require even larger scans.
+For example Rubin et al. [16] reported a mean of 908 transverse reconstructions.
+Furthermore due to improved capabilities of newer acquisition devices it is possible to scan with higher resolution.
+The higher resolution is often used for difficult cases which also results in larger data.
+This large data presents a challenge to current rendering architectures and techniques.
 The increasing demand of interactive 3D visualization is basically driven by the size itself.
 Conventional slicing methods already reach their limit of usability due to the enormous amount of slices.
-And so 3D visualization becomes more and more an attractive alternative method for examinations of large medical data.
-Figure 1 shows an example of 3D visualization.
+3D visualization is more and more explored as an attractive alternative additional method for examinations of large medical data to support the obliged 2D examination.
+Figure 1 shows an example of a 3D visualization.